Advantages of a Pre-Listing Home Inspection

 15. A seller inspection is the ultimate gesture in forthrightness on the part of the seller.

 16. The report might relieve a prospective buyer’s unfounded suspicions, before they walk away.

 17. A seller inspection lightens negotiations and 11th – hour renegotiations.

 18. The report might encourage the buyer to waive the inspection contingency.

-19. The deal is less likely to fall apart the way they often do when a buyer’s inspection
+19. The deal is less likely to fall apart when a buyer’s inspection unexpectedly reveals a problem.

 20. The report provides full-disclosure protection from future legal claims.